A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Method

 \subsection{PA-LinUCB Algorithm for Strategy Selection}

 As discussed in Section~\ref{sec:method:overview}, we develop PA-LinUCB (Proof-Aware LinUCB) as our decision agent, specifically tailored for IC3's generalization context.
-Unlike standard LinUCB applications, PA-LinUCB deeply integrates with IC3's proof structure, leveraging proof-specific contextual information to guide generalization strategy selection.
-This integration enables the agent to understand the dynamic proof environment and adapt its decisions based on the current proof state, frame structure, and clause characteristics.
+PA-LinUCB deeply integrates with IC3's proof structure, leveraging proof-specific contextual information to guide generalization strategy selection.
+This integration provides more information to the agent about the dynamic proof environment and adapt its decisions based on the current proof state, frame structure, and clause characteristics.

 PA-LinUCB maintains a linear model for each generalization strategy, assuming that the expected reward can be expressed as a linear combination of proof-aware features.
 This assumption aligns well with IC3's structured proof process, where generalization effectiveness often correlates linearly with specific proof characteristics such as clause size, frame depth, and propagation potential according to our observations.